 If you weren’t able to prevent the sunburn in the first place, here are some tips on ways to make that pesky sunburn feel better.

 - The biggest well-kept secret is to take an over-the-counter NSAID pain reliever (Non-Steroidal Anti-Inflammatory Drug –e.g. ibuprofen or naproxen or aspirin) at the first sign of a sunburn.
 Don’t wait!!!
 This makes a huge difference over the next few days.
+(Do NOT give aspirin to any child aged 18 years or younger without first consulting a doctor.)

 - Avoid the sun until the pain and redness go away.